prophix-cloud/cloudshell/README.md

 private vault called `ssh-key`.
 In the "notes" section of that secret add your ssh private key.

-## Init'ing the Script
+## Init the Script

-Run the following to setup your AWS Cloudshell.
-It is safe to run multiple times.
+Run the following command to setup your AWS Cloudshell.
+It is safe to run this script multiple times.

 ```
 git clone https://github.com/prophix-cloud/cloudshell.git